statsbomb/prometheus-msk-discovery/README.md

   -region string
     	the aws region in which to scan for MSK clusters -scrape-interval duration
-    	interval at which to scrape the AWS API for MSK cluster information (default 5m0s) -tag value
+    	interval at which to scrape the AWS API for MSK cluster information when in file_sd mode (default 5m0s) -tag value
     	A key=value for filtering by tags.
 Flag can be specified multiple times, resulting OR expression.
 ```